danmayer/todo-rails4-angularjs/README.md

 * collaborators (trip editors)
 * preload countries and cities
 * autofill cities on typing
+* guest account creation flow (create a whole trip and calculations as a guest and then create account)

 # Showcase of Rails 4 and AngularJS integration